nordic-institute/X-Road-development/WORKFLOW.md

 12.3 Pull requests are generally reviewed and accepted on first-come, first-served (FCFS) basis.

-12.4 If acceptance criteria are not met, then Contributor is requested to bring submitted work up to acceptance requirements.
+12.4 If acceptance criteria is not met, then Contributor is requested to bring submitted work up to acceptance requirements.

-12.5 Head Architect can, in consultation with Partners, hold up acceptance of new pull requests from other Vendors, to allow Vendor fix the deficiencies found in submitted work.
+12.5 The NIIS can hold up acceptance of new pull requests from other Contributors, to allow Contributor fix the deficiencies found in submitted work.

 12.6 In cases of justified need, Contributor can request for up to 2 week 'code freeze' in `develop` branch of X-Road from the NIIS.